MallocSecurity/sdk/docs/api-reference/scanDownloadedFiles.md

 ## Interpretation

-* `downloadsScanResultsArray`: An array with the scanned apks.
+* `downloadsScanResultsArray`: An array with the scanned files.
 * `sha256`: The SHA-256 hash of the APK file.
 * `file_name`: The name of the file scanned.
 * `apk_name`: Human-readable name if resolvable.